ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Dataset Details

 To generate synthetic claims for each paper, we prompt \textsc{GPT-4o} with the instructions detailed in Table~\ref{tab:prompts-synthetic-claims}.
 We explored various alternative methods for synthetic claim generation, such as retrieving a relevant paper and using its \textsc{support} claim as the \textsc{refute} claim for the given paper.
 However, the method we ultimately adopted, despite its simplicity, yielded the best results.
 Additionally, we control the granularity of claims by constraining their length to approximately 15 words, ensuring that they are neither overly simplistic nor excessively verbose (e.g., the entire abstract).

 We further conduct an expert evaluation of our synthetic claims.
-We invite two PhD students in \emph{Computer Science} and two PhD students in \emph{Biology}.
-Each student is assigned 30 papers within their respective domain of expertise.
+We invite 20 PhD students across ten domains and assign each student 50 papers within their respective area of expertise.
 For each paper, we provide the title, abstract, and two synthetic claims, and they are instructed to classify each claim into one of the following categories:

 \begin{itemize} \item \textbf{Uniquely Supported} – The claim can only be verified by the given paper. \item \textbf{Broadly Supported} – The claim is supported by the given paper but is likely validated by other sources as well. \item \textbf{Not Supported} – The claim is not supported by the given paper. \end{itemize}